MUFG Privacy Statement

-This California Consumer Privacy Statement uses certain terms that have the meaning given to them in the California Consumer Privacy Act of 2018 and its implementing regulations (the “CCPA”).
+This California Consumer Privacy Statement uses certain terms that have the meaning given to them in the California Consumer Privacy Act of 2018, as amended by the California Privacy Rights Act of 2020, and its implementing regulations (collectively the “CCPA/CPRA”).

 1. Notice of Collection and Use of Personal Information

-We may collect (and may have collected during the 12-month period prior to the effective date of this Statement) the following categories of personal information about you:
+We may collect (and may have collected during the 12-month period prior to the Last Updated date of this Statement) the following categories of personal information about you:

 - Additional Data Subject to Cal.
 Civ.
 Code § 1798.80: signature, physical characteristics or description, state identification card number, insurance policy number, education, bank account number, credit card number, debit card number, and other financial information, medical information, and health insurance information